dwmkerr/makefile-help/README.md

 ## TODO

 - ASCIIinema recording
-- A simple and readable portable version
+- How it works
-- Build pipeline
+- The compact version
 - Blog post

 ## Improvements